A Reaper at the Gates

-A Reaper at the Gates is a fantasy novel written by Pakistani-American author Sabaa Tahir.
+A Reaper at the Gates is a young adult fantasy romance novel written by Pakistani-American author Sabaa Tahir.
 It was published on Jun 12, 2018 by Razorbill, an imprint of Penguin Random House.
 It is the third book in the An Ember in the Ashes series, preceded by A Torch Against the Night and followed by A Sky Beyond the Storm.
 The story follows Laia, a scholar girl, on a mission to defeat the night bringer; Elias, the current soul catcher, tries to learn the ways of soul catcher and Helene, the blood shrike; tries to defeat the enemies of the empire.
 The novel is narrated in the first-person, alternating between the points of view of Laia, Elias and Helene.

 Plot

 The third book in the Ember Quartet picks up where the second book left off.
 Laia has now realized that if she wants to save her people, the Scholars, she must defeat the Nightbringer, a vengeful Jinn set on destroying them.
 But the Jinn is wily and ancient, and it will take all of Laia's smarts and courage to outwit him.

 In the forest called The Waiting Place, Elias has been condemned to a life of passing ghosts to the next world.
 But his connections to the world of the living, especially his feelings for Laia, are jeopardizing his ability to pass the ghosts on.
 This in turn threatens the very fabric of existence.

 Meanwhile, in the capital city of Antium, Helene Aquilla, the Blood Shrike, is hoping she can keep her younger sister Livia safe from the predations of her new husband, Emperor Marcus.
 To do so, she needs to hatch a clever plot that will lead to the destruction of both the Emperor and Keris Veturia.
-But Keris grows ever more powerful--and she's set on taking Helene down.
+But Keris grows ever more powerful—and she's set on taking Helene down.

 Point of view characters in this book include, Laia of Serra, Elias Veturius, Helene Aquilla and the Nightbringer.